Regulatory and other information for your country

 Energy consumption XYZ kWh per year, based on the power consumption of the television operating 4 hours per day for 365 days.
 The actual energy consumption will depend on how the television is used

-Electrical and electronic products, batteries and accumulators and packaging shall not be treated as household waste when it will be disposed of but has to be returned to a separate collection system.
+Electrical and electronic products, batteries and accumulators and packaging should not be treated as household waste at time of disposal but should be returned via a separate collection system.
 The symbol of a crossed-out dustbin on an electrical or electronic product or on a battery shall clarify this.
 On certain batteries this symbol might be used in combination with the chemical symbol for lead (Pb) if the battery contains more than 0.004% lead.

 By ensuring products, batteries and packaging are disposed of correctly, you will help prevent potentially negative consequences for the environment and human health which could otherwise be caused by inappropriate waste handling.
 Depending on your location, it is also possible to dispose of non-packaging paper like instruction manuals and CDs/DVDs via dedicated collection systems.
 The recycling of these materials will help to conserve natural resources.